10yard/dkafe/readme.md

 ### The frontend includes:
  - An interactive launcher that comes preconfigured to work with classic Donkey Kong roms and hacks.
- - A rom patcher that will automatically generate hacked roms from the many included patch files.
+ - A rom patcher that automatically generates hacked roms from the many included patch files.
- - Donkey Kong hacks made by me for use with the DKAFE frontend: DK Lava Panic, DK Shooter, DK Who and the Daleks, DK Pies Only, DK Springs Only, DK Rivets Only and DK Barrels Only.
+ - Donkey Kong hacks made by me for use with this frontend: DK Lava Panic, DK Shooter, DK Who and the Daleks, DK Pies Only, DK Springs Only, DK Rivets Only and DK Barrels Only.
  - A custom lightweight version of WolfMAME built specifically for Donkey Kong.
- - MAME plugins to add functionality to some of my rom hacks and also provide a coaching mode.
+ - MAME plugins and scripts interface MAME with the frontend and add cool features to rom hacks such as a coaching/learning mode.
- - LUA scripts to interface MAME with the frontend.

 ### The frontend does not include:
  - Roms or information on how to obtain them.